rural definition

 Rural Definition vs. Urban Area

-It’s important to note that the definitions of rural and urban areas can vary depending on the source.
-For example, the Census Bureau includes places like prisons and military bases in their definition of an urbanized area.
-This is how they do it even though those places are not as “urban” by most people’s standards.
+It’s key to note that urban and rural definitions can vary depending on the source.
+For example, the Census Bureau includes places like prisons and military bases in defining an urbanized area.

 Conclusion of Rural Area Definition